FDMT4TSE/DRTester/README.md

 # Table of contents

-Table of contents <br>
-DRTester <br>
-&nbsp;&nbsp;Framework <br>
-&nbsp;&nbsp;Front-end interface <br>
-&nbsp;&nbsp;Back-end logic <br>
-&nbsp;&nbsp;&nbsp;&nbsp;WSDL parsing <br>
-&nbsp;&nbsp;&nbsp;&nbsp;Restful APIs <br>
-Configuration <br>
-&nbsp;&nbsp;Configuration for front-end interface <br>
-&nbsp;&nbsp;Configuration for back-end logic <br>
-An example <br>
-&nbsp;&nbsp;The speci􀃦cation of web service under test <br>
-&nbsp;&nbsp;Step 1: Specifying url and setting parameters <br>
-&nbsp;&nbsp;Step 2: Partition construction and parameter setting <br>
-&nbsp;&nbsp;Step 3: Test case preparation <br>
-&nbsp;&nbsp;Step 4: Test case execution <br>
+[TOC]

 # DRTester

-The prototype tool *DRTester* can test web services using dynamic random testing technique.
-We describe the implementation and configuration of the tool in detail.
+The prototype tool *DRTester* supports dynamic random testing technique for web service testing.
+We describe the implementation and usage of the tool in detail.

-## Framework of DRTester
+## Framework

 ![The framework of DRTester](https://github.com/phantomDai/DRTester/raw/master/pictures/framework.png)

-The above figure illustrates the *DRTester* framework, comprising four main parts, corresponding to the left of web service is the testing target; *interface* is the interface between the user and *DRTester*; the top right of web service is responsible to parse the address of the target web service's WSDL, and return information (such as methods and parameters) to *micro service*s that are used to partition input domain, generate test cases, execute test case, and send information to *interface*.
+The above figure illustrates the *DRTester* framework comprising four main components, corresponding to web service under test; *interface* is the interface between the user and *DRTester*; the top right of web service is responsible to parse the address of the target web service's WSDL, and return information (such as methods and parameters) to *micro service*s that are used to partition input domain, generate test cases, execute test case, and send information to *interface*.

 We next examine each component in the framework individually.

-### Front-end interface
+## Front-end interface

 We developed a HTML page by using the Vue framework (https://cn.vuejs.org/), the source code of which can be obtained by visiting https://github.com/phantomDai/DRTester.git.

-This interface wraps the setting information in the HTTP messages, and sends them to the  Micro services that not only are responsible for communicating with this *interface* but also wrap the selected test cases in SOAP messages, and sends them to the web service under test.
+This interface wraps the setting information in the HTTP messages, and sends them to the  Restful APIs that not only are responsible for communicating with this *interface* but also wrap the selected test cases in SOAP messages, and sends them to the web service under test.

+## Back-end logic

+This section we describes the implementation of back-end logic, which comprise two parts: 1) a web service that is responsible for parsing WSDL file of web service under test; 2) several Restful APIs.

-### WSDL parsing service
+### WSDL parsing

 We can obtain the necessary information by parsing WSDL of web service under test to generate test cases and automatically invoke interested methods of web service under test.
 Accordingly, a web service has been developed to acquire information about the names and types of interested methods of web service under test, along with their parameters information (name and type).
 Besides, we also made this web service publicly accessible (https://github.com/phantomDai/parseesdlws.git).

-### Micro services
+### Restful APIs

 The back-end logic is composed of several Restful APIs (For more details, please visit linkage: https://github.com/phantomDai/drtAPI.git) and Java classes: The APIs are responsible for communicating HTTP messages to and from the front-end interface.
 The controller class is responsible for updating the test profile according to the test results, and for selecting test cases from the partitions.
 The selected test cases are wrapped in SOAP messages and sent to the web service under test through the proxy class, which also intercepts the test results.

-## Configuration of DRTester
+## Configuration

-This section describes the configuration of the front-end interface, Micro services, and WSDL parsing service.
+This section describes the configuration of the front-end interface and back-end logic.

 ### Configuration for front-end interface

 The users need to set up the local environment as follows:
 1. download and install *node.js* (please visit linkage: https://nodejs.org/en/)
 2. execute the following command in DOS (if not in China, please ignore this step):
 	```